Whatcom Community College

 Underage students do not have access to Running Start funding, so they are required to pay full tuition and fees.

-Students interested in Special Admission should contact the Associate Director for Running Start, Karla Coglizer, at kcoglizer@whatcom.edu.
+Students interested in Special Admission should follow the instructions on the webpage or contact the Associate Director for Running Start, Karla Coglizer, at kcoglizer@whatcom.edu with questions.

 Yes!
 Homeschooled and private school students are welcome to participate in Running Start.

-You’ll need to enroll in your local public high school and have them complete a form with you every quarter.
+All Running Start students need to be enrolled in a public high school to complete a funding form every quarter.
 You don’t need to take any classes there.
 The local school will determine your class standing (junior, senior, etc.) to determine your eligibility.

 Students are eligible but not required to attend any courses or activities at the public high school.